ChuaCheowHuan/ChuaCheowHuan.github.io/_posts/2019-03-15-Duel_DDQN_with_PER.md

 >Figure below shows the corresponding code & array contents.
 The tree represents the entire sum tree while data represents the leaves.
 >>![alt text](https://drive.google.com/uc?export=view&id=1kk60DiIQOEkR03wakk2Qwyj2xcK7ac3k)

 >In the implementation, only one sumTree object is needed to store the collected experiences, this sumTree object resides in the Replay_memory class.
-The sumTree object has number of leaves = replay memory size = capacity
+The sumTree object has number of leaves = replay memory size = capacity.
-The data array in sumTree object stores an object Exp, which is a sample of experience.
+The data array in sumTree object stores an Exp object, which is a sample of experience.

 <br>
 The following code decides how to sample: